 How to Tell if You Need a New Clutch for Your Car

-With the prospect of a repair bill hanging over your shoulders, it’s easy to ignore the signals that something is going wrong with your car.
-Whether it’s turning the stereo up a little louder to drown out an unusual noise or changing how you drive to compensate for something that isn’t working as it should, we’ve all done it.
+With the prospect of a repair bill hanging over your shoulders, it’s easy to ignore the signs that something is going wrong with your car.
+We’ve all done it.

 That said, there are some signs you shouldn’t ignore.
 Since you’re reading this, you probably already know how crucial it is to catch the symptoms of clutch failure early so you can prevent further damage.